RossAscends/STMP/README.md

 - ~~disallow names that are only spaces, punctuations, or non ASCII (non-Latin?) characters~~
   - ~~require at least 3?
 A-Za-z characters~~
 - disallow registering of names that are already in the DB
+- character creation in-app
+- create instruct preset types in-app
+- I/O for full app setup presets (includes: single API without key, )
+- basic use of character-embedded lorebooks

 ### Quality of Life

 - ~~make control for guests to clear DISPLAY of either chat (without affecting the chat database) to prevent browser lag~~
+- auto-parse reasoning into a collapsable container
 - highlight exact username matches in AI response with their color
 - fade out users in user chat list who havent chatted in X minutes (add a css class with opacity 50%)
 - fade out users in ai chat list who are no longer connected, or are faded out in user list (same)
 - show which users in the User Chat are using which name in the AI Chat
 - add a link to the User message that the AI is responding to at the top of each AI message.
 - When an AI resposne is triggered by UserX's input, UserX sees that response highlighted in the chat
+- add external folder selector to source characters from.

 ### Low-priority but Nice-to-have Features

-- Multiple AI characters active at once (group chats)
+- ~~Multiple AI characters active at once (group chats)~~
-- Download chats as text, JSON, or SillyTavern-compatible JSONL?
+- export chats as text, JSON, or SillyTavern-compatible JSONL?
 - ~~UI themes~~
-- Bridge extension for SillyTavern to enable intra-server communication.
+- Bridge extension for SillyTavern to enable intra-server communication?
+- send images from local drive to user-only chat